IHE/ITI.PCF/input/pagecontent/ch-P.md

 | Editor replace existing Volume 1 Appendix P with the following<br/>This Appendix exists in the Final Text Technical Framework but only covers BPPC.
 This version expands on the scope, and updates the details. |
 {:.grid .bg-info}

-[TODO]: # Should we explain overall policies that Privacy Policies fit within, such as hiring policy, code of conduct, internet usage policy, health and safety policy, etc?
+Privacy policies are an important part of an organization's overall risk management strategy.
+They help to protect the organization from potential legal liability, as well as from reputational damage.
+Privacy policies should be aligned with other policies within the organization, such as data security policies, employee training policies, and incident response plans.

+Privacy policies should be reviewed and updated regularly to ensure that they reflect the latest legal and regulatory requirements.
+They should also be communicated to employees and customers in a clear and concise way.

+Here are some of the other policies within an organization that privacy policies relate to:

+- Data security policies: Data security policies outline the steps that an organization will take to protect its data from unauthorized access, use, disclosure, disruption, modification, or destruction.
+Privacy policies should be aligned with data security policies to ensure that the organization is taking all necessary steps to protect the privacy of its customers' data.
+- Employee training policies: Employee training policies outline the training that employees will receive on topics such as data privacy, security, and compliance.
+Privacy policies should be included in employee training programs to ensure that employees are aware of the organization's privacy practices and how to comply with them.
+- Incident response plans: Incident response plans outline the steps that an organization will take in the event of a data breach or other security incident.
+Privacy policies should be included in incident response plans to ensure that the organization is prepared to respond to a privacy incident in a timely and effective manner.

-This Appendix provides information about when consent could be automated and consequently when the BPPC, APPC, or PCF Profiles could be used.
-Privacy consent can be summarized as: "I agree on my personal data being disclosed to someone under specific conditions".
+This Appendix provides information about Privacy Policies and when consent could be automated and consequently when the BPPC, APPC, or PCF Profiles could be used.

 Concepts (This set of concepts is a non-exhaustive subset of terms relevant to Privacy Consent, and the definitions given here have been simplified for that scope. ):